dtanner/dantanner/content/post/curl-saves-the-day.md

 `namelookup` indicates the amount of time it took to do a DNS name lookup.  i.e. The primary DNS server configured for the device was failing to find the server.
 The backup server *was* working though.
 The device cached the IP address of the server for a minute, and when the cache expired, the process repeated itself.
-Boom!
 Using a different DNS server while we fixed the underlying DNS issue solved the problem.

+_It was DNS._

-# Summary
+## Summary
 - curl's basic and most common features are easy to use and memorize
 - it has a huge feature list
 - it will almost always be available on the *nix server you're shelled in to